Order of data in PULP_MANIFEST returned by Pulp is different from feed url

 This makes verifying the integrity of PULP_MANIFEST downloaded from Pulp a bit more complex.

-#4 Updated by ttereshc almost 2 years ago
+#4 Updated by ttereshc about 2 years ago

 I don't think it's a bug.